Buying Your Suit 101

 As soon as you receive the suit, try it on and request any exchanges immediately.
 Once you’ve nailed the fit, make an appointment with your local tailor.
 How long it takes to make the adjustments varies from shop to shop and also depends on what kind of alterations need to be made, so try to take care of this at least 3 weeks in advance.
 If you’re on a shorter deadline, call around to see which shop can accommodate you.

 Planning ahead can save you loads of stress and make your wedding day more enjoyable.
-To help, we’ll send you a suit or tuxedo to try on at home for free.
-If you don't love it, simply use the return label and drop it back in the mail.
-Learn more about our Try At Home option.
+We recommend ordering a suit or tuxedo to try on at home risk free.
+If you don't love it, or just want to wait a few months to order your final look, simply use a pre-paid return label and drop it back in the mail for a full refund.

 Step 2: Determine the suit color & style